 Wednesday April 23, 2014 at 7:30 p.m.

-Brooklin United Church, 18 Cassels Road East, Brooklin
+Brooklin United Church, 18 Chasses Road East, Brooklin

 Marjorie Mason is an enthusiastic gardener who enjoys sharing her ideas with others.
-She started gardening at a very early age on her parents market garden farm near Peterborough.
-After a career as a pubic school teacher, she worked for 19 years at Pine Ridge Garden Gallery in Pickering where she amassed a collection of over 500 different varieties of Pelargoniums.
-During the winter of 1987, Marjorie purchased a property south of Uxbridge.
-This two acre property is now Mason House Gardens – a retail plant centre and display garden.
-Plants are the main focus with collections of perennials, shrubs, bulbs and heather, as well as annuals, tropicals and an ornamental vegetable garden.
+She started gardening at a very early age on her parents market garden farm near Peter borough.
+After a career as a pubic school teacher, she worked for 19 years at Pine Ridge Garden Gallery in Pickering where she amassed a collection of over 500 different varieties of Plutonium.
+During the winter of 1987, Marjorie purchased a property south of Oxbridge.
+This two acre property is now Mason House Gardens ? a retail plant centre and display garden.
+Plants are the main focus with collections of perennials, shrubs, bulbs and heather, as well as annuals, tropical s and an ornamental vegetable garden.

 Seed Day and Plant Exchange

 Rotary Centennial Park, 800 Brock Street South, Whitby